vnscriptkid/Event-React-App/README.md

 - attendees.map is not a function -> Object.values()
 - firestore has no array
 - timestamp (Timestamp type) -> convert to native Date object by calling `ts.toDate()`
+- send Date as value -> store as timestamp

 ### Firebase Authentication